MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-content-explorer.md

 ## Document property conditions

-The following table lists the metadata fields for documents in an insider risk management case.
+The following table lists documents property conditions available the content explorer.
 Many of these property conditions are shared with review sets included in [Advanced eDiscovery cases](document-metadata-fields-in-Advanced-eDiscovery.md).

 | **Condition option** | **Description** |
 |:---------------------|:----------------|